marcoverl/HPCPadovaUserGuide/docs/source/cluster.rst

 *  6 CPU-GPU nodes cld-ter-gpu-01..06: each node has 2 AMD EPYC 9654 processors
    (192 Cores, 384 threads in total), 1.5 TB of RAM and 4 NVIDIA H100 80GB HBM3 GPUs

-The nodes are interconnected through a high bandwith, low latency Infiniband network.
+These nodes are interconnected through a high bandwith, low latency Infiniband network.

+The cluster also integrates a server owned by the the "Quantum Matter and Information" group:

+* a node (cld-dfa-gpu-06) with 2 Intel Xeon Platinum 8452Y processors
+  y(72 cores, 144 threads), 1.5 TB
+  of RAM and 1 NVIDIA L40S GPU.

 Such resources are managed through the SLURM resource manager.